molgenis/molgenis-service-armadillo/README.md

 ```
 docker rm armadillo_auth_1 armadillo_console_1 armadillo_rserver-default_1 armadillo_rserver-mediation_1 armadillo_rserver-exposome_1 armadillo_rserver-omics_1 armadillo_armadillo_1 -f
 ```
-Check with `docker ps -a` if there are still containers running, if so remove these in the same way as the others.
+Check with `docker ps -a` if there are still containers running, if so remove these (except for the MinIO) in the same way as the others.

 #### 5. Install armadillo
 ```